PedroChaparro/distributed-systems-subject/mindmaps/rmi.md

 mindmap
   root((RMI))
-    Allows to use methods from a remote object using a local object The server intantiates and exposes the objects through the network Server side object is called remote object or skeleton The client obtains a remote reference of an object through the network The client side object is called local object or stub
+    Allows to use methods from a remote object using a local object The server instantiates and exposes the objects through the network Server side object is called remote object or skeleton The client obtains a remote reference of an object through the network The client side object is called local object or stub

     Only works between Java programs.

     An interface is shared between the server and the client